 In 2002, the Bush Administration changed the definition of “fill material” in the Clean Water Act to include toxic mining waste, which allowed coal companies to legally dump the debris, called “overburden” or “spoil,” into nearby valleys.
 These “valley fills” have buried more than 2,000 miles of headwater streams and polluted many more.

 Coal must be chemically treated before it is shipped to power plants for burning.
 This processing creates coal slurry, or sludge, a mix of water, coal dust and clay containing toxic heavy metals such as arsenic, mercury, lead and chromium.
-The coal slurry is often dumped in open impoundments, sometimes built with mining debris, making them very unstable.
+The coal slurry is often dumped in open impoundments that are sometimes built with mining debris, making them very unstable.

 While reclamation efforts are required by federal law, coal companies often receive waivers from state agencies with the idea that economic development will occur on the newly flattened land.
 In reality, most sites receive little more than a spraying of exotic grass seed, and less than 3% of reclaimed mountaintop removal sites are used for economic development.
 According to a U.S. Environmental Protection Agency impact statement on mountaintop removal in Appalachia, it may take hundreds of years for a forest to re-establish on the mine site.

 Mountaintop removal takes place primarily in eastern Kentucky, southern West Virginia, southwestern Virginia, and eastern Tennessee.

-Appalachian Voices commissioned a study in 2009 showing that nearly 1.2 million acres to date had been surface mined for coal, and more than 500 mountains destroyed by mountaintop removal coal mining.
+Appalachian Voices commissioned a study in 2009 that showed nearly 1.2 million acres had been surface mined for coal and more than 500 mountains destroyed by mountaintop removal coal mining.
 In some counties, such as Wise County, Va., surface mining had impacted nearly 40% of the land area.